-[Editor’s note: “The Forever Battery That Promises to Change the EV Industry” was previously published in December 2021.
-It has since been updated to include the most relevant information available.]
+Editor’s note: “The Forever Battery That Promises to Change the EV Industry” was previously published in November 2022.
+It has since been updated to include the most relevant information available.

 The EV Revolution is in full-swing right now.

-But while batteries make things work, today’s batteries are keeping EVs from working as well as they could.
+The simple reality is that while batteries make things work, today’s batteries are actually keeping EVs from working as well as they could.

-To understand why, we need to take a quick trip back to chemistry class…
+Sure, it seems counterintuitive.
+But it is also absolutely true.
+To understand why, we need to take a quick trip back to chemistry class.

 Battery Chemistry 101

 Batteries comprise three things — a cathode, an anode, and an electrolyte.
 Batteries work by promoting the flow of ions between the cathode and anode through the electrolyte.